k3b/F-Droid-Universal-Catalog/README.md

 select id, PACKAGE_NAME, sum(score) score from APP_SEARCH where search like '%k3b%' group by id, PACKAGE_NAME ORDER by sum(score) desc, PACKAGE_NAME

+select * from app where id in ( select id from APP_SEARCH where search like '%g%droid%' group by id, PACKAGE_NAME ORDER by sum( score) desc, PACKAGE_NAME
+)

 select a.PACKAGE_NAME, count(*) cnt, v.SIGNER from VERSION v inner join App a on v.APP_ID = a.id
 where a.PACKAGE_NAME like '%k3b%' GROUP by a.PACKAGE_NAME, v.SIGNER ORDER by count(*) desc,
 PACKAGE_NAME